ibm-cloud-docs/cephaas/host_unmap.md

 3. On the Host details page, in the Mapped volumes list, locate the volume **Name** and click the **Options** menu at the end of the row.

 4. Click **Unmap**.
-Confirmation popup is displayed.
+A confirmation popup is displayed.

-5. Click **Unmap** to confirm the unmapping of selected volume from the host.
+5. Click **Unmap** to confirm the unmapping of the selected volume from the host.

-## Unmap all volume for a host from the CLI
+## Unmap all volumes for a host from the CLI
 {: #unmap-all-volume-for-hosts-cli}
 {: cli}